trifle/twitterresearch/README.md

 ```

+## FAQ

+- I'm getting unicode errors on windows, what can I do?
+    Make sure that your windows install of python can print unicode characters to screen without throwing errors.
+If in doubt, [this library](https://anaconda.org/pypi/win_unicode_console) might help.

 You are free to use and adapt the scripts provided in our twitterresearch package in your research.
 If you do so, please cite the package by providing the following information: